-To ensure that processors and evaluators at the Systems and even the ECC legal team are abreast with latest issuances, policies and guidelines with respect to the processing and evaluation of EC claims, as well as the prevailing laws at the Systems, the ECC, through its Appeals Division, conducted a webinar series attended by 138 Medical Officers, Legal Officers, Processors and Evaluators of GSIS on 20 October 2021 and 295 Medical Officers, Legal Officers and Processors and Evaluators of SSS, on the 21 October 2021.
+To ensure that processors and evaluators at the Systems time of 20 working days. and even the ECC legal team are abreast with latest issuances, policies and guidelines with respect to the To assess the performance of the ECC as an appellate processing and evaluation of EC claims, as well as the body, one of its performance measures is the affirmation prevailing laws at the Systems, the ECC, through its rate of the cases disposed by the higher courts, the Appeals Division, conducted a webinar series attended Court of Appeals and Supreme Court.
+In 2021, the higher by 138 Medical Officers, Legal Officers, Processors and courts affirmed 71% of ECC's decisions elevated to the Evaluators of GSIS on 20 October 2021 and 295 Medical higher courts, a 6% higher affirmation rate than in 2020.
+Officers, Legal Officers and Processors and Evaluators of SSS, on the 21 October 2021.